MadsAlbertsen/multi-metagenome/docs/step10.md

 {% endhighlight %}

 ###Parameters
 The script `cytoscapeviz.pl` searches through the SAM files and identifies reads that map to different scaffolds.
 The output is a file that states which scaffolds that are linked together.
 There are a few options that can be used to control the output.

-The `f` parameter controls the minimum number of connections between scaffolds needed to call a link.
+`f` controls the minimum number of connections between scaffolds needed to call a link.
 In the example below at least 2 PE links are needed before the scaffolds are reported to be linked.

-The `e` parameter is used to only select links that map to the ends of the scaffolds, `e` = 500 means that only PE links mapping within 500 bp of each end is used to call links between scaffolds.
-The `m` parameter is used to set a minimum length of scaffolds that are reported to be circular, i.e. where a PE read pair map to each end of the same scaffold.
-The `a` parameter is the average read length of the reads and is used to calculate a coverage for each scaffold (It could also be generated directly from the SAM file, but this simple speeds up the script a little).
-The last parameter is `c`.
-By default `cytoscapevis.pl` generates connections for each end of all scaffolds.
+`e` is used to only select links that map to the ends of the scaffolds, `e` = 500 means that only PE links mapping within 500 bp of each end is used to call links between scaffolds.

+`m` is used to set a minimum length of scaffolds that are reported to be circular, i.e. where a PE read pair map to each end of the same scaffold.

+`a` is the average read length of the reads and is used to calculate a coverage for each scaffold (It could also be generated directly from the SAM file, but this simple speeds up the script a little).

+`c` is a flag to get an additional condensed output.
+By default `cytoscapeviz.pl` generates connections for each end of all scaffolds.
 E.g. `scaffold 1` will be represented by the nodes `scaffold 1 start` and `scaffold 1 end`, however this can be a little messy to look at initially.
 Instead `c` is a flag stating that an additional condensed output should be made, where all scaffolds are represented by a single node (e.g. `scaffold 1`) instead of a start and end node.
 Always start by looking at the condensed output.

 {% highlight text%}
 perl \multi-metagenome\cytoscapeviz\cytpscapeviz.pl -i mapping.sam -f 2 -e 500 -m 3000 -a 125 -c